Skip to content

 Request Parameters

-resourcestringThe URL of the digital asset whose access is being validated against the license token
+resourcestringYESThe UTF-8 encoded URL of the digital asset for which access is being checked.

 Response Fields